Mount Pico

-Mount Pico (Montanha do Pico) is a currently quiescent stratovolcano located on Pico Island, in the mid-Atlantic archipelago of the Azores.
+Mount Pico (Montanha do Pico) is a currently dormant stratovolcano located on Pico Island, in the mid-Atlantic archipelago of the Azores.
 It is the highest mountain in Portugal, at 2351 m above sea level, and is one of the highest Atlantic mountains; it is more than twice the elevation of any other peak in the Azores.
 It has been a designated nature reserve since 1972.